Alexander Hamilton was scared.

 She raised one eyebrow at him, likely sensing his anxiety (she always seemed to be able to do that, tell how everyone around her was feeling just by a quick glance- Mulligan had called it the mom friend sense, and Eliza had laughed and adopted the name quickly) before pulling her books out of her bag, placing them on the table and looking up at the whiteboard, noting down the date and title (formalities that Alex never bothered with).

 Still looking at the board, she addressed Alex softly, but with a subtle note of steel behind her voice.
 “You missed last lesson.”
-Out of either of his sisters’ mouths, the statement would sound accusatory, but not with Eliza.
+Out of either of her sisters’ mouths, the statement would sound accusatory, but not with Eliza.
 With her, it was matter of fact, yet gentle somehow, and with a barely distinguishable hint of concern woven between the words.
 Not knowing how to react, Alex glanced at her before opening his textbook and starting on his intro to thermodynamics notes (unsurprisingly not taking in much information).
 After a moment, he responded.

 “Yeah, off sick.
 I’m fine now though, and-“